 What are the new Oculus social features?

-To make live VR chat possible for Oculus users today, Oculus introduced two new social features, called Parties and Rooms, and announced that support for live streaming from VR headsets is coming to the platform.
+To make live VR chat possible for Oculus users today, Oculus introduced two new social features, called Rooms and Parties, and announced that support for live streaming from VR headsets is coming to the platform.

 Lauren Vegter, Oculus platform product manager, took the stage to demo Parties, which allows you to chat with friends on your friend’s list, and Rooms, which is a a social VR hangout for up to eight people.
 While Parties lets you message and connect up to eight people for a voice chat, Rooms lets those friends meet up in a lounge and watch videos together (provided by Facebook), listen to music, and play games.

 You can even gather around an app launcher in Rooms, which allows everyone to jump into the same game or experience at the same time.
 Oculus is offering developers the coordinated app launch API so they can integrate it into their multiplayer games and experiences.
-Both Parties and Rooms will be coming to Gear VR in a few weeks and Oculus Rift in early 2017.
+Both Rooms and Parties will be coming to Gear VR and Oculus Rift.